enjoy-digital/litex/misoclib/com/liteeth/doc/source/docs/intro/about.rst

 LiteEth provides a small footprint and configurable Ethernet core.

-LiteEth is part of LiteX libraries whose aims are to lower entry level of complex FPGA cores by providing simple, elegant and efficient implementations ofcomponents used in today's SoC such as Ethernet, SATA, PCIe, SDRAM Controller...
+LiteEth is part of MiSoC libraries whose aims are to lower entry level of complex FPGA cores by providing simple, elegant and efficient implementations ofcomponents used in today's SoC such as Ethernet, SATA, PCIe, SDRAM Controller...